GenesisFR/HowToBecomeGoodAtShooters/README.md

 - protects your armor from explosions if aimed towards the impact
 - double tapping Escape or the Inventory button allows you to instantly unequip and reequip a shield to proc Vanguard instead of waiting for the 1s cooldown
 - TODO: check if incoming repairs affects artificer hive skill repair https://www.reddit.com/r/thedivision/comments/lzwtbl/does_explosive_resistance_actually_reduce_the/gq58siv
+##### Bulwark shield
+- while behind cover, peeking from the left allows you to have only your hand sticking out, therefore minimizing exposure
 ##### Crusader/Firewall shield
 - deploying it will automatically switch to a weapon that can be used with shields (secondary weapon otherwise)
 - increases your character's hitbox and therefore makes it harder to navigate through doorways and around props
-- using a weapon with a scope will shift the camera to the right, allowing you to shoot from cover
+- using a weapon with a scope will shift the camera to the right, allowing you to shoot from cover when peeking from the left
+##### Deflector shield
+- deflected damage scales with skill damage

 #### Sticky Bomb
 - applies status effect on impact